High Net Worth Divorce Attorneys in Melbourne, FL

 Serving High-Asset Professionals and Business Owners Throughout Brevard County

 Our team can help you fully understand the divorce process.
 We are dedicated to carefully examining your case’s details, including your financial status, yearly income, marital property, and all assets, so that you are clearly aware of what you may gain or lose moving forward.
+We have a team of allied professionals to include highly skilled forensic certified public accountants and estate, trust and probate attorneys to assist as needed.
 To discuss your case with our firm, please call or contact us online.

 Why Do I Need a High Net Worth Divorce Attorney in Florida?

 A divorce having more than one million dollars ($1,000,000.00) in net liquid assets has generally been described as a high-net-worth divorce.
 A growing number of cases today include multiple millions of dollars, and the sum has significantly increased.
 Such divorce matters are commonly handled by Figueroa Law Group, P.A.

 There are typically four steps involved in the equitable allocation of marital assets:

 - Determination of all assets.